Ibuprofen: Research

 Ibuprofen is sometimes used for the treatment of acne because of its anti-inflammatory properties, and has been sold in Japan in topical form for adult acne.
 As with other NSAIDs, ibuprofen may be useful in the treatment of severe orthostatic hypotension (low blood pressure when standing up).
 NSAIDs are of unclear utility in the prevention and treatment of Alzheimer's disease.

 Ibuprofen has been associated with a lower risk of Parkinson's disease and may delay or prevent it.
 Aspirin, other NSAIDs, and paracetamol (acetaminophen) had no effect on the risk for Parkinson's.
-In March 2011, researchers at Harvard Medical School announced in Neurology that ibuprofen had a neuroprotective effect against the risk of developing Parkinson's disease.
+In March 2011, researchers at Harvard Medical School announced that ibuprofen had a neuroprotective effect against the risk of developing Parkinson's disease.
 People regularly consuming ibuprofen were reported to have a 38% lower risk of developing Parkinson's disease, but no such effect was found for other pain relievers, such as aspirin and paracetamol.
 Use of ibuprofen to lower the risk of Parkinson's disease in the general population would not be problem-free, given the possibility of adverse effects on the urinary and digestive systems.